 M

-These penguins are highly social animals, gathering into large colonies, which generally consist of breeding pairs and contain up to 2.5 million individuals.
-When on land, these birds are extremely noisy, giving out harsh braying sounds; when at sea, they tend to bark.
+Macaroni penguins are highly social animals, gathering into large colonies, which generally consist of breeding pairs and contain up to 2.5 million individuals.
+When on land, they are extremely noisy, giving out harsh braying sounds; when at sea, they tend to bark.
 They communicate with each other through ritual behavior, accompanying their calls by moving, waving their heads and flippers, bowing, and preening.
-Being both diurnal and crepuscular animals, these birds are active throughout the day.
+Being both diurnal and crepuscular, Macaroni penguins are active throughout the day.
 They forage by day, often remaining in water from dawn to dusk.
-During the daytime hours, they can dive at a depth of 20-80 meters, remaining emerged for 2-3 minutes, whereas during the night, they dive no deeper than 20 meters.
-Looking for feeding areas, Macaroni penguins can travel up to 400 km along the polar front.
-During the mating season, the birds typically fast for up to 40 days.
+During the daytime hours, they can dive at a depth of 20-80 meters (65-262 ft), remaining emerged for 2-3 minutes, whereas during the night, they dive no deeper than 20 meters (65 ft).
+Macaroni penguins molt once a year, a process in which they replace all of their old feathers.
+They spend around two weeks accumulating fat before molting because they do not feed during the molt, as they cannot enter the water to forage for food without feathers.
+The process typically takes 3-4 weeks, which they spend sitting ashore.
+Once finished, they go back to sea and return to their colonies to mate in the spring.

-Macaroni penguins are carnivores.
+Macaroni penguins are carnivores (piscivores).
 Their diet generally consists of krill, about 5% squid as well as a small amount of fish and amphipod crustaceans.

 Macaroni penguins have a monogamous mating system, forming lifelong pairs.
 During the breeding season, they gather into large colonies.
 Usually, males arrive before females to establish territories.
 The female lays two eggs, the first of which is smaller and is not incubated.
 The eggs are typically laid in a shallow scrape, made in the ground.
 The second, larger egg is incubated by both parents for about 34 days.
 For the first 3-4 weeks after hatching, the male remains with the chick, caring for the hatchling, whereas the female forages to provide them both with food.
 After a while, the hatchling joins a crèche of other young penguins while both parents forage to feed the chick.
 By the age of 10 weeks, the youngster attains its adult plumage and can go out to sea.